Emad-Hamza/webform_submission_delete_criteria/README.md

 # Webform Submission Delete Crirteria

-A custom drupal module that contains allows user to delete webform submission that meets certain criteria.
+A custom drupal module that allows users to delete webform submissions that meet certain criteria.